 San Pietro in Selci

-San Pietro in Selci was built in 1005 but the facade dates back to few centuries later from the Baroque period.
+San Pietro in Selci was built in 1005 but the facade dates back to a few centuries later from the Baroque period.

-Other museums in Volterra
+Visit one of the many museums in Volterra

-- Museum of Sacred Art, located at the Church of San Agostino.
+• Museum of Sacred Art, located at the Church of San Agostino.
 It is currently closed for visitors.

-- Art Gallery and Civic Museum (Pinacoteca), housed in Palazzo Minucci-Solaini.
+• Art Gallery and Civic Museum (Pinacoteca), housed in Palazzo Minucci-Solaini.

-- Museum of Torture on Piazza XX Settembre, showing the history of torture from the Middle Ages to the Industrial Age
+• Museum of Torture on Piazza XX Settembre, showing the history of torture from the Middle Ages to the Industrial Age

-- Ecomuseum of Alabaster, housed in Palazzo Minucci-Solaini.
+• Ecomuseum of Alabaster, housed in Palazzo Minucci-Solaini.
 Volterra has a long tradition of extracting and reworking alabaster.
 The Etruscan has mastered this craft and some fine examples of alabaster urns can be seen in the Guarnacci Museum.
 Today, you can buy lovely objects of art or souvenirs made of alabaster.

 The Medici Fortress